Inverloch, Victoria: Fishing

 Inverloch is very popular for surf and bay fishing.
 Anderson Inlet and Inverloch Surf Beach are popular for fishing and a good catch is usually found.
 Surf fishing usually produces fish such as Silver Trevally, King George Whiting, Flathead, Mullet and Juvenile Snapper (pinky).
 There are two boat launches on in Inverloch on Anderson Inlet.

-Festivals

-The town hosts a jazz festival each Labour Day long weekend in March, featuring high-profile local and interstate musicians.
-The Food And Wine Festival is also in March.

 Climate

 Inverloch's location on the north shore of Bass Strait gives it an oceanic climate, with the moderating effect of the ocean allowing a narrower temperature range throughout the year compared to other regions in Victoria.
 Average daily maximum temperatures range from 23.5 °C in summer to 13.5 in winter.
 Frost is rare, occurring on average 6 mornings a year.
 On 10 August 2005 Inverloch received its first snowfall since July 1951, with snow even settling briefly on the beach.

-Education

-Inverloch has one primary school.
-The nearest secondary school is in nearby Wonthaggi.